September 30, 2019

 “Choose KPIs that you can measure easily.
 Don’t try to build a KPI hierarchy.
 Select just 5 to 9 metrics to track, report and act on,” Proctor says.
 “The value of a metric lies in its ability to influence business decision making.”

 “Get your transformation metrics right and you’ll improve your ability to succeed and describe that success to your key stakeholders,” says Proctor.

-Proctor says that one of the most popular questions Gartner clients ask is how to create key performance metrics or digital KPIs – and whether there is a standard set of KPIs to choose from.
+Proctor says that one of the most popular questions Gartner clients ask is how to create key performance metrics or digital KPIs — and whether a standard set of KPIs to choose from exists.

 “Stop looking for a list everyone else is using, because done properly, someone else’s list won’t apply to your transformation,” Proctor says.
-“They need to be industry specific and then organization specific to be meaningful and useful.”
+“KPIs need to be industry-specific and then organization-specific to be meaningful and useful.”

-To create a digital KPI, ask these 5 key questions:
+To create a digital KPI, ask these five key questions: